-The integration of digital technologies has brought significant changes in architecture and planning in the last few years.
+integration The of digital technologies has brought significant changes in architecture and planning in the last few years.
 The advent of 3D printing technology has revolutionized the way architects design and construct buildings.
-This paper examines the application of 3D printing technology in architecture planning, highlighting and its potential to improve the design process and construction industry.
+This paper examines the application of 3D printing technology in architecture and planning, highlighting its potential to improve the design process and construction industry.

 3D printing, also referred to as additive manufacturing, is creating objects using layers of material to form three-dimensional objects.
 The technology has been applied to various industries, such as healthcare, fashion, and even food.
-Despite being relatively new idea. the a implementation of three-dimensional printing in both architecture and construction is already demonstrating significant prospects.
+Despite being relatively new idea, a the implementation of three-dimensional printing in both architecture and construction is already demonstrating significant prospects.